Rustam Minnikhanov: Personal life

 Minnikhanov is married and fathered two sons.
-His son Irek Minnikhanov died in the Tatarstan Airlines Flight 363 crash on November 17, 2013.
+His son Irek Minnikhanov died in the Tatarstan Airlines Flight 363 crash on 17 November 2013.

-Minnikhanov is a keen motorsports enthusiast and was a regular competitor in the FIA European Championship for Rallycross Drivers, in 2007 driving a Citroën C4 T16 4x4 with 550+bhp that was built and raced in 2006 by 14-time European Rallycross champion Kenneth Hansen of Sweden.
+Minnikhanov is a keen motorsports enthusiast and was a regular competitor in the FIA European Rallycross Championship, in 2007 driving a Citroën C4 T16 4x4 with 550+bhp that was built and raced in 2006 by 14-time European Rallycross champion Kenneth Hansen of Sweden.
 For the 2008 and 2009 ERX series Hansen's team built a brand new C4 for Minnikhanov.
 In 2002, 2003, 2004 and 2006 Minnikhanov won the truck category of the UAE Desert Challenge (a Rally Raid competition) in the United Arab Emirates with his Kamaz 4911 and in 2004 as well as 2005 he finished 3rd overall in the FIA European Championship for Autocross Drivers with a four-wheel-driven Ford Puma.

 Minnikhanov is certified to fly a helicopter.

+Sanctions

+In response to the Russian invasion of Ukraine, the Office of Foreign Assets Control of the United States Department of the Treasury added Minnikhanov to the Specially Designated Nationals and Blocked Persons List on 26 January 2023, which results in his assets being frozen and U.S. persons being prohibited from dealing with him.
+Canada sanctioned Rustam Minnikhanov, together with his wife in April 2023.